kzhang2009/gitwork/readme.txt

 Git is a distributed version control system. feature1
-Git is A free software distributed under the GPL. my hh ff ee
+Git is a free software distributed under the GPL. my hh ff ee
 Git tracks changes.
 master